PR to install TL Van at Sargodha Station, NA body told

 About the financial position of the Royal Golf Palm and Country Club, Pakistan Railways informed that since the managements of said club have been taken over by the Railways, but no amount earned by the club was credited in the accounts of Pakistan Railways in spite of the profit earned by the club from July to November, 2020.

-MNAs, Arbab Amir Ayub, Sheikh Dr Muhammad Afzal Khan Dhandla, Sabir Hussain Kaim Khani besides the officials of the Ministry attended the meeting.
+MNAs, Arbab Amir Ayub, Sheikh Dr Muhammad Afzal Khan Dhandla, Amjad Ali Khan, Tahir Iqbal, Aftab Jehangir, Engr.
+Sabir Hussain Kaim Khani, Muhammad Hamid Hameed, Ali Pervaiz, Muhammad Khan Daha, Numan Islam Shaikh, and Nusrat Wahid besides the officials of the Ministry attended the meeting.